Devographics/StateOfJS-legacy/data/frontend/results.md

 ### Awareness

-The battle for JavaScript mindshare is often led by front-end frameworks, and this comes through in the survey results: apart form newcomer **Vue**, every option here stands at over 97% awareness.
+The battle for JavaScript mindshare is often led by front-end frameworks, and this comes through in the survey results: apart from relative newcomer **Vue**, every option here stands at over 97% awareness.

 ..FilterPoint Interest

+..Fact Lorem ipsum dolor sit amet

 ### Interest